Hakimbek/my-git-notes/Staging_Commits/Commit/README.md

 ![message prompt](image/m-promt.png)

+Press the Esc key and after that 'I' for insert mode.
+Type a commit message whatever you want.
+Press Esc after that ':wq' to save and exit from the editor.
+Hence, we have successfully made a commit.

 ## Git commit -a
 The commit command also provides -a option to specify some commits.
 It is used to commit the snapshots of all changes.
 This option only consider already added files in Git.
 It will not commit the newly created files.